 3. Identify specific maintenance activities.

 A good reserve study will specify the types of preventative maintenance needed to ensure that a component or piece of equipment will reach its estimated useful life.
 However, be aware that any repairs or replacements that have been made more recently may not be included in your study.
+We recommend that this be done annually prior to the budget season.
 You may need to refer to owner manuals or warranties to find this information.

 4. Create a master maintenance schedule.